jujhars13/dog-fed-pi-switch/README.md

 ## To Deploy

+- Ensure you've copied `.env.template` to `.env` and populated the environment variables required.
-- copy `provision-pi.sh` and your populated `.env` to a new Raspbian Stretch `/boot` partition
+- Copy `provision-pi.sh` and your populated `.env` to a new [Raspbian Buster](https://www.raspberrypi.org/downloads/raspbian/) `/boot` partition
-- once Pi has finished booting for the first time and you've configured
+- Once Pi has finished booting for the first time and you've configured:
-  - network(wifi)
+  - network(WiFi)
   - ssh connection & security
-- run `provision-pi.sh` as `root`:
+- Run `provision-pi.sh` as `root`:

   ```bash
   sudo su -